Tame ramification and group cohomology

 {\bf Abstract}.
-We give an intrinsic parametrisation of the set of tamely ramified extensions $L$ (of given ramification index~$e$ and residual degree~$f$) of a local field $K$ with finite residue field of characteristic $p$.
-We show that when $L|K$ is galoisian, two natural definitions of the cohomology class of $L|K$ coincide (and can be recovered from the parameter), give an elementary proof of Serre's mass formula over $K$ in the tame case (and in the simplest wild case) and classify galoisian extensions $L|K$ of degree $l^3$ ($l$ being a prime $\neq p$). \footnote{}{Keywords: Tame ramification, group cohomology, {\it zahme Verzweigung, Kohomologie von Gruppen, ramification mod{\'e}r{\'e}e, cohomologie des groupes } }
+We give an intrinsic parametrisation of the set of tamely ramified extensions of a local field with finite residue field and bring to the fore the role played by group cohomology.
+We show that two natural definitions of the cohomology class of a tamely ramified finite galoisian extension coincide, and can be recovered from the parameter.
+We also give an elementary proof of Serre's mass formula in the tame case and in the simplest wild case, and we classify tame galoisian extensions of degree the cube of a prime. \footnote{}{Keywords: Tame ramification, group cohomology, {\it zahme Verzweigung, Kohomologie von Gruppen, ramification mod{\'e}r{\'e}e, cohomologie des groupes } }

 \footnote{}{MSC (2010) : 11S15, 11S20}